 Outdoors4You will be at the event selling camping equipment for anything you may have forgotten or want to buy.

-CAMPING WRISTBAND – these are required for all over 16s who are not running in the 24hr event (so 10k runners need them too).
-You can purchase in advance on our website for £5 or at the event for £10.
-Anyone without a wristband will be required to purchase one to remain at the event.
+CAMPING WRISTBAND – these are required for everyone camping who is not running in the 24hr event (so 10k runners need them too).
+You can purchase in advance on our website for £10 adults £5 children.
+Day visitors (not staying overnight do not need camping wristbands- car parking will be £3 per car for spectators).

 - Cooking stove and equipment (don’t forget the lighter!)